conradhalling/datacamp/README.md

 ## Introduction

-This repository contains my code from DataCamp tutorials.
+This repository contains my code from DataCamp classes, projects, and tutorials..

 These instructions assume the following: